Study abroad in Valparaiso with IFSA

 Academics

 We offer semester study on the IFSA Chilean Universities Program in beautiful Valparaíso and Viña del Mar for students from zero to advanced Spanish language experience.
-Here you can enroll in classes at one of two different universities alongside local and international students, and take advantage of an IFSA class built around community engagement.
+Here you can enroll in classes at a local university alongside local and international students, and take advantage of an IFSA class built around community engagement.
 This exclusive class, taught in English by local professors, is intended to provide you with an understanding of the events and issues that make Chile what it is today.

 SIGNATURE IFSA CLASS